 Impact

-An unauthenticated command injection flaw in Serviio Media Server allows an attacker to send specially crafted HTTP requests to the /rest/action endpoint.
-The VIDEO parameter is passed unsanitized to cmd.exe, enabling arbitrary command execution under the privileges of the web server process.
-This yields full control over the server, compromising confidentiality, integrity and availability.
+A command injection vulnerability (CWE-78), coupled with input validation failures (CWE-20) and missing authentication (CWE-306), exists in Serviio Media Server.
+The flaw allows an attacker to send crafted HTTP requests to the /rest/action endpoint, where a VIDEO parameter is passed unsanitized into a call to cmd.exe.
+This results in arbitrary command execution under the privileges of the web server process, giving the attacker full control over the affected Windows system and compromising confidentiality, integrity, and availability.

 Affected Systems